ngaskill/apioarchitect.wedeploy.io/content/onboarding/four.md

             implementation("com.liferay:com.liferay.apio.architect.api:2.0.0-20181212.154022-16")
         }

-2. Annotate your Router class with `@Component`.
-This exposes your Router to OSGi.
+2. To expose your Router to OSGi, annotate your Router class with `@Component`.
 For example, here's the example `PersonActionRouter` class with the `@Component` annotation:

         // Java
         ...